Best Practices for Incorporating Skills-Based Health Education

 Development of Skills and Behaviors That Lead to Lifelong Health

-Teachers using SBHE curricula recognize their unique ability to provide students with skills they’ll use for the reset of their lives, no matter what the future may bring.
+Teachers using SBHE curricula recognize their unique ability to provide students with skills they’ll use for the rest of their lives, no matter what the future may bring.
 SBHE instructors don’t just provide students with health knowledge — they also empower students to make decisions and choose actions that support their well-being.

 “We have found that using EVERFI programs in our district has given us the opportunity to provide education in many critical areas.
 These comprehensive, evidence-based programs have allowed us to empower our students with vital information that will last well beyond their school years.” – Assistant Superintendent, Leon County Schools, Florida